All Activities

-10 activities to explore.
+10 activities so far.
 All simple, all using household items.

 Cotton balls are lightweight and soft, so dropping them feels fine — not frustrating.
 The pinch-grip motion with tongs strengthens the same small muscles kids need for holding pencils and using scissors.
 Counting along the way sneaks in early math practice without it feeling like a lesson.